lucasmfaria/image_classifier/README.md

 - For test.py -> run "docker run -it --rm -v [YOUR_DATA_PATH]:/opt/data -v [YOUR_MODELS_PATH]:/opt/models --name test lucasmfaria/image_classifier:latest python ./scripts/test.py"
 ```

-If you are on Windows platform, you can use the PowerShell scripts inside the "docker" directory that automate the code above.
+You can use the PowerShell scripts (for Windows) and the shell scripts (for Linux) inside the "docker" directory.
+They can automate the code above.

 ## 📫 Contribute to the project
 Follow these steps if you want to contribute: